-Report on the review of the statement of assets and liabilities for the period ended 30 September 2017 of the company Proximus SA under public law in the context of the distribution of an interim dividend
+Report on the review of the statement of assets and liabilities for the period ended 30 September 2018 of the company Proximus SA under public law in the context of the distribution of an interim dividend

-In accordance with article 618 of the Companies Code and with article 45 of the articles of association of Proximus SA under public law ("the company"), the board of directors proposes the distribution of an interim dividend, based on the results of the current period.
-In accordance with article 618 of the Companies Code and in the context of our appointment as statutory auditor, we hereby report to the board of directors on the review of the statement of assets and liabilities for the period ended 30 September 2017.
+In accordance with article 618 of the Companies Code and with article 45 of the articles of association of Proximus SA under public law ("the company"), the board of directors proposes the distribution of an interim dividend for an amount of approximately 161 000 (000) EUR, based on the results of the current period.
+In accordance with article 618 of the Companies Code and in the context of our appointment as statutory auditors, we hereby report to the board of directors on the report on the review of the statement of assets and liabilities for the period ended 30 September 2018.

-We have conducted our review of the company's enclosed statement of assets and liabilities for the period ended 30 September 2017, prepared in accordance with the financial reporting framework applicable in Belgium, which show total assets of 16 225 651 (000) EUR.
+We have conducted our review of the company's enclosed statement of assets and liabilities for the period ended 30 September 2018, prepared in accordance with the financial reporting framework applicable in Belgium, which show total assets of 16 027 971 (000) EUR.